The-Balance-FFXIV/balance-static/content/jobs/ranged/bard/advanced-guide.md

 If you corner yourself into using IJ as your last GCD, you don't get to use an RA proc if you get one on the Burst Shot before.
 You must IJ and risk an overwrite.
 Of course if you have RA as your next-to-last GCD, use that and then IJ after as usual.

-This is a very small gain - so much so that it's not worth doing this in Mage's Ballad and cutting out a buffed DoT tick.
-It's a bit bigger mid-burst though, since the RA you're looking to gain will have buffs.
+This is a very small gain - so much so that it's not worth doing this in Mage's Ballad, as it would cut a buffed DoT tick.
+It's a bit more of a gain mid-burst though, since the RA you're hoping for will have buffs.

 Note that sometimes (usually due to a [30-second burst delay](#30-Second-Burst-Delays)) you can't afford to use Iron Jaws early.

 There's also an added edge case, if your target is leaving or dying within ~30 seconds of your burst.
 In such a situation, it's free to use Iron Jaws as early as possible under buffs to get more buffed ticks.

-## Delayed Empyreal Arrow

-If you remember from [earlier](#Empyreal-Arrow), one GCD of EA drift makes it a late-weave in the GCD after Raging Strikes.
-This has a benefit - it gets the EA timing off of your song tick, so you won't be forced into two-stack Pitch Perfects.

-The risk of losing an EA use is worse than the upside, in a vacuum.
-It's also a loss if you're on the 4x Bloodletter side of the [coin flip](#Bloodletter-pooling).

-Still, if you know it won't cost a use (due to i.e. the boss leaving soon), and you're on the 3x Bloodletter coin flip, you can delay EA here for potential gain.

 ## Maximizing Soul Gauge

 You can minimize soul gauge waste by being willing to use Apex Arrow and Blast Arrow deep into your burst window.

 If you're prepared to wait as long as the 5th and 6th GCDs, that gives you three song ticks to flex around.
-Use Apex as soon as buffs go up if you're at 100 already.
-Go into buffs with 70 gauge and get the last two procs mid-burst before Apex+Blast.
-Sit on Apex at 90 for a couple ticks, holding out for 100.
+You can use Apex at the start of buffs if you're at 100 already.
+You could go in with 70 gauge and get the last two procs mid-burst before Apex+Blast.
+Or you could sit on Apex at 90 for a couple ticks, holding out for 100.

 Giving yourself this room to react to the gauge on the fly means you can also move your MB Apex deadline back.
 Instead of aiming to Apex by 21-19 on the MB timer, you can wait as long as 15-13 if you're planning to do a flexible burst.

 Note that if you go into burst with a mind to wait on Apex, you'll want to also flex your Iron Jaws earlier.
 If possible (it won't always be), enough earlier to use an RA proc under buffs if it gives you one.

-In the uncommon event that proc rng pushes your Barrage past the third GCD, avoid drifting it further (i.e. use Apex even if not at 100).
-Unless it's your last burst of the fight, in which case the drift won't have a chance to matter.
+In the uncommon event that proc rng pushes your Barrage past the third GCD, avoid drifting it further.
+This may mean using Apex even if not at 100.
+Though if it's your last burst of the fight, Barrage drift won't have a chance to matter, so don't worry about it then.

 You can ease yourself into this flexible burst a little bit.
 Start by moving your deadline back to 18-16 seconds in MB, and give yourself until the third or fourth GCD to use Apex.
 This way you can keep Iron Jaws last or next-to-last.
 Then take the next step once you're used to doing that much.

+## Delayed Empyreal Arrow

+If you remember from [earlier](#Empyreal-Arrow), one GCD of EA drift makes it a late-weave in the GCD after Raging Strikes.
+This has a benefit - it gets the EA timing off of your song tick, so you won't be forced into two-stack Pitch Perfects.

+The risk of losing an EA use is worse than the upside, in a vacuum.
+It's also a loss if you're on the 4x Bloodletter side of the BL cooldown coin flip.

+Still, if you know it won't cost a use (due to i.e. the boss leaving soon), and you're on the 3x Bloodletter coin flip, you can delay EA here for potential gain.

 ## Long Mage's Ballad Cycle